How To Stop Thinking About The Past And Move On

 Engage in self-care and self-nurturing activities such as getting a new hobby, spending time with loved ones, and taking a short vacation.

-Showing yourself love and compassion can start you on letting go of the past and move forward with a positive mindset.
+Showing yourself love and compassion can start you on letting go of the past and moving forward with a positive mindset.

 5. Practice Gratitude